-Since April 2013, some elements of the regulation system has changed.
-Responsibility for regulating particular aspects of care is shared across a number of different bodies, such as:
+Since April 2013, some elements of the regulation system have changed.
+Responsibility for regulating particular aspects of care is now shared across a number of different bodies, such as:

 For more information about individual regulators, see our Health watchdogs and authorities section.